tl-ldap-certalias

 • Any old public keys added by tl-ldap-certalias are removed from the ~/.ssh/authorized_keys file and the keys from the current set of certificates are added.

 • The file /etc/passwdaliases is updated with a list of subject names and user id:s, to allow for login without usernames.
-See Automatic Connection for more information.
+See Automatic connection for more information.

 Note